 2. “Think local” for free stuff to do

 You might think that, without money to spend at Redbox or being allowed to go grocery shopping, you’ll be bored out of your mind.
-Add to that, you’ll have a ton ofextra time on your hands.
+Add to that; you’ll have a ton of extra time on your hands.
 This is where getting back to basics comes in.
-Take advantage of the free stuff in your neighborhood, like get-togethers in the park, or your library for books and entertainment.
+Take advantage of the free stuff in your neighborhood such as get-togethers in the park, or check out books at the library.
 Libraries have come a long way from dusty old shelves and outdated titles–current TV shows, music, and movies are all stocked these days.
-Get your family to start of “detox week” at the library.
+Get your family to start “detox week” at the library.
 If you live in a big city, you could get lost in your library for hours.
 And isn’t that the best place to lose yourself?